 Moore was one of those actors who just utterly embodied his role, doing his best to live up to the ideals of the Ranger in his real life.
 He was The Lone Ranger from the 1950s onward, so much so that when the producers of 1981’s The Legend of the Lone Ranger sued him to prevent him from wearing the Lone Ranger mask in public, fans revolted and ensured the movie flopped.
 No one who’s played the Ranger since Moore has really been accepted by the general public, not John Hart, not Klinton Spilsbury, not Chad Michael Murray, not Armie Hammer.
 And considering that it’s been 60+ years since Moore last played the part, that’s pretty damned impressive.

 Moore was a great choice for a western hero, good looking but just rugged enough that you believed he could handle himself on the frontier.
-And looked great in the mask.
+And he looked great in the mask.
 Some people just have the types of faces that look really good in masks, and Moore was one of those people.
 It’s no wonder he spent decades wearing it outside the part.

 My ideal Zorro is a bit of an odd choice, considering that I’ve only seen a few episodes of the 1957 Zorro series from Disney, but Guy Williams is the person who looks the most like my conception of the Fox.